alfredapp/1password-workflow/README.md

 ![](https://user-images.githubusercontent.com/1699443/166268572-bc504873-5ff0-43a1-b76c-90bf380d8633.png)

-`!gddiagnostic` inspects the current Workflow configuration.
+`!1pdiagnostic` inspects the current Workflow configuration.
 It is to be run when asking for help.

 <!-- END ABOUT -->